rileydigitalservices/payhere-nodejs-sdk/README.md

 Used to transfer an amount from the owner’s account to a payee account.
 It returns a transaction id which can use to check the transaction status with the `getTransaction` function

 2. `getTransaction(transactionId: string): Promise<Transfer>`: Retrieve transaction information using the `transactionId` returned by `transfer`.
 You can invoke it at intervals until the transaction fails or succeeds.
 If the transaction has failed, it will throw an appropriate error.
-The error will be a subclass of `MtnMoMoError`.
+The error will be a subclass of `PayhereError`.
 Check [`src/error.ts`](https://github.com/rileydigitalservices/payhere-node-sdk/blob/master/src/errors.ts) for the various errors that can be thrown

 #### Sample Code